A US veteran died at a nursing home, abandoned. Hundreds of strangers came to say goodbye

 They added: “Thank you to all those who will make this gentleman’s service a proper, well deserved good bye.”

-Linda Laweryson, who served in the Marines, said this will be the second funeral in little over a year that she has attended for a veteran who died alone.
+Linda Laweryson, who served in the Marines, said this was the second funeral in little over a year that she has attended for a veteran who died alone.
 Everyone deserves to die with dignity and be buried with dignity, she said.

 “I walked the old parade ground, but I was not alone," the poem reads.
 "I walked the old parade ground and knew that I was home.”